 Raspberries come in various shades of red and gold.
 These berries are super juicy and are very flavorful!
-Raspberry bushes will continue to give fruit year after year, however it takes 2 years for the plant to first produce berries.
+Raspberry bushes will continue to give fruit year after year, however, it takes 2 years for the plant to first produce berries.
 You can cut any canes that produce fruit at the base after the season is over since they won’t produce again.
-How to Grow: Plant raspberry bushes after your last spring frost and 8 […]

 Strawberries are one of our favorite things to grow!
-The sweetness and flavor in home-grown strawberries simply can’t be beat!
+The sweetness and flavor in home-grown strawberries simply can’t be beaten!
 They’re easy to grow and will come back year after year and continue to spread.
 Strawberries are one of the few plants that we don’t even attempt to grow from seed.
-It takes up to three years for a plant to produce fruit, so it’s generally better to buy transplants from the nursery instead of […]
+It takes up to three years for a plant to produce fruit, so it’s generally better to buy transplants from the nursery instead of starting from seed.

 You won’t be able to truly appreciate peas until you’ve had fresh Sugar Snap peas from the vine.
 These peas are extremely prolific and typically give us more than we can handle in a season.
 Because of the versatility of peas in cooking, everyone should be able to find a way to enjoy this vegetable!